bharkness001/bharkness-School-portfolio/README.md

-Brian Harkness, blharkness@my.waketech.edu
+Brian Harkness,
-This is my school GitHub account, which I use to store and manage code for coursework related to my A.A.S. in Computer Programming & Development at Wake Tech.
+This repository contains my coursework and projects completed for my A.A.S. in Computer Programming & Development at Wake Tech.
+It serves as a foundation for my transition from a QA Analyst II into a Junior Developer role.
-This repository will hold assignments, exercises, and projects completed for class.
-It is intended to demonstrate my learning progress and provide a centralized place for my academic code submissions.

 # About Me
 ## My Interests